To help get you to the right website, please choose one of the options below

 • They were over State Pension age when their partner died

-• Women who were under State Pension age when their husband died
+• They were female and under State Pension age when their husband died.

 Receiving inheritance payments from a deferred State Pension